Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

-For a quantitative comparison of our method’s advantages over the SelectSWAP method, we evaluate the WH-QROM gate and qubit complexities at $\epsilon = 2^{- 10}$ precision and at the largest input qubit number $\eta$, and compare them to those of SelectSWAP.
+For a quantitative comparison of the advantages of our method over the SELECT-SWAP method, we evaluate the complexities of the WH-QROM gate and qubit at $\epsilon = 2^{- 10}$ precision and at the largest input qubit number $\eta$, and compare them to those of SELECT-SWAP.
 For the WH-QROM, we compute the exact numbers of qubits, CNOT gates, and the Toffoli depth.
 In addition, we reduce the number of digits from $d = 33$ to $d = 15$, consistent with the target precision of $2^{- 10}$.
-For the SelectSWAP method, we employ a procedure that yields either the exact complexity or a rigorous lower bound, summaries in the three points given below: \begin{enumerate} \item The number of qubits is $2 \eta + \lambda d$, where $\lambda \geqslant 1$ is an integer.
-This expression is exact. \item The number of CNOT gates equals the number of nonzero digits in the corresponding function.
-Specifically, if $f : \F_2^\eta \rightarrow \F_2^d$ is the function for the QROM, then

-where $h(f(x))$ counts the Hamming weight of $f(x)$.
-This assumes that XORing a nonzero digit in $f$ requires at least one CNOT gate.

-\item The Toffoli counts and depths are given by ref.~\cite{low_trading_2024} ({Table~2}), with the convention that each Toffoli costs $4T$-gates, and that the Toffoli depth coincides with the $T$ depth.
-This yields
+Details of resource calculation procedure used for SELECT-SWAP QROM are given in Appendix~\ref{sec:appendix-SELECT-SWAP}.
+In Table~\ref{table:WH_vs_SelectSWAP_QROM}, we report, for each PES considered, the ratios of SELECT-SWAP over WH-QROM costs.
+Ratios greater than one indicate an advantage in favor of the WH-QROM.